 - Up to $240 in digital entertainment credits (up to $20 in total statement credits per month) for Disney+, Hulu, Peacock, ESPN+, and The New York Times (enrollment required)

-- Up to $200 in Uber Cash for rides and delivery ($15 per month, plus an extra $20 in December; renews annually, available to basic cardmembers only)
+- Up to $200 in Uber Cash for rides and delivery ($15 per month, plus an extra $20 in December; renews annually, available to basic cardmembers only, and AmEx Card must be selected as payment method for your Uber transaction)

 - Up to $100 for Saks Fifth Avenue purchases each year ($50 for Jan-June and $50 for Jul-Dec) (enrollment required)